noaione/yuusha-shoukan-ln/sources/v10/chapter2.md

 [Do you really have to be that quick in refusing me?!]

 Somehow, isn’t she more languid than before?
-W-Well, I guess that’s how much she liked it but…...
+W-Well, I guess that’s how much she liked it but...
 Well, whatever.

 Now then, I want to talk about what going on a date really is all about.
 I can’t exactly say that I’m an experienced guy, so I can only describe it in general